<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

-Accenture Confirms Data Breach After Hacker Claims Source Code Theft
+Accenture Confirms Security Incident After Hacker Claims Source Code Theft

-Accenture suffers data breach; hacker claims 35GB of data stolen, including Azure keys.
-Incident remediated, but security concerns remain.
+Accenture confirms an incident it says is remediated; hacker claims 35GB of data stolen, including Azure keys.
+Security concerns remain.

 Content Team

-Accenture confirmed a data breach this week after a hacker posted on PwnForums claiming to have stolen 35 gigabytes of internal data — including Azure access keys, SSH and RSA keys, configuration files, and source code.
-The threat actor posted a screenshot of a private Azure DevOps repository as proof and listed the data for sale.
+Accenture has confirmed a security incident after a hacker posted on PwnForums claiming to have stolen 35 gigabytes of internal data — including Azure access keys, tokens, SSH and RSA keys, configuration files, and source code.
+The threat actor posted a screenshot of a private Azure DevOps repository on an accenture.com domain as proof, and listed the data for sale.

 Source: SecurityWeek